-This programme targets SME associations which act on behalf of their members to identify and address common technological problems and to promote the effective dissemination and take-up of research results.
+- 'Research for SMEs' targets mainly low to medium technology SMEs with little or no research capability, but also research performing SMEs who need to complement their core research capability.
+Projects aim at creating new knowledge or achieving results with a clear exploitation potential to improve or develop new products, processes or services which meet the needs of the participating SMEs.
+This scheme can assist SMEs in acquiring technological know-how and accessing international networks for their medium to long-term business development. - 'Research for SME Associations' targets SME associations which act on behalf of their members to identify and address common technological problems and to promote the effective dissemination and take-up of research results.
 Projects may address, among others, pre-normative research issues, new business, management, production and service models, technological problems related to the development and implementation of legislation, that cannot be addressed by the 'Research for SMEs' scheme and which meet the needs of the SME members of the SME associations.

-It also follows a bottom-up approach.
+Both schemes follow a bottom-up approach, meaning that the research can originate in the entire field of science and technology in all industrial sectors.
 Projects include research, technological development and demonstration activities and are encouraged to include other activities such as training, to facilitate the dissemination and exploitation of results.